Praful22/StabilityTheoryandDynamicalSystems/README.md

 # WORK IN PROGRESS
 # StabilityTheoryandDynamicalSystems
-A repository containing stability theory and dynamical systems theory with engineering applications.
+A repository containing stability theory relating to dynamical systems with engineering applications.